 VELiM also has a long history of conducting empirical social science research, often informed by and informing ethical questions.
 We have a thriving program of empirical and theoretical research funded by the NHMRC, ARC and other sources.

-We teach two postgraduate coursework programs, Qualitative Health Research and Bioethics.
+We teach two postgraduate coursework programs, Qualitative Health Research (until 2015) and Bioethics (ongoing).

 Special presentation by Professor Garry Walter AM at the Sydney Jewish Museum, 1pm.